uom-resquant/modelling_book/docs/07_regression_III.md

 <img src="07_regression_III_files/figure-html/unnamed-chunk-19-1.png" width="672" />

-Notice that, essentially, what we are doing is running two regression lines and testing whether the slope is different for the two groups.
-The intercept is different; we know that the largest cities are more violent, but what we are testing here is whether violence goes up in a steeper fashion (and in the same direction) for one or the other group as unemployment goes up.
-We see that's not the case here.
-The estimated lines are almost parallel...
+Notice that, essentially, what we are doing is testing whether the slope is different for the two groups i.e., big cities (1) or not big cities (0).
+The intercept is different (although it's difficult to see on the graph, but we know there's more violence in bigger cities from the coefficient estimates too), but what we are testing here is whether violence goes up in a steeper fashion (and in the same direction) as employment goes up, in big cities (1) compared to not big cities (0).
+We can see that that is indeed the case (the slope is steeper) confirming what we saw in the coefficient estimate (i.e., the positive value of 64.22).
+That said, remember that it's not huge, and the $R^2$ barely went up, so the evidence for this conditional hypothesis is not that convincing.

 </details>